Fatty liver disease is caused by a build-up of fat in the liver.

-Try to limit your intake of certain types of fats to help control your cholesterol and treat NAFLD.
-Fats to avoid include:
+Try to limit your intake of certain types of fats to help manage your cholesterol and treat NAFLD.
+Fats to limit include:

 - Saturated fats.
-These are found in meats and full-fat dairy products.
+These are found in red meats and full-fat dairy products.

 - Trans fats.
 Trans fats are often found in processed baked goods, crackers, and fried foods.

 Many of the lifestyle changes listed above — including losing weight, staying active, and adopting a Mediterranean diet — can also help you manage your cholesterol.
 Your doctor might also prescribe medication for high cholesterol.

 While certain fats should be limited for overall health, other types of fats can actually be beneficial.
 Omega-3 fatty acids are polyunsaturated fats found in foods such as oily fish and some nuts and seeds.
 They’re known to have benefits for heart health, and are often recommended for people with NAFLD.